You are here

 Funding Application Process

-To apply for CRDC research funding, researchers must follow this six step application process:
+To apply for CRDC research funding, researchers must follow this five step application process:

-- Step 3: Complete the Clarity Access form and email to firstname.lastname@example.org
+- Step 2: Download the Clarity Access Form.
+Complete this form and email it to firstname.lastname@example.org

-- Step 4: On completion and submission of your Clarity Access Form, the CRDC research team will send you a FRP template for you to complete.
+- Step 3: On completion and submission of your Clarity Access Form, the CRDC research team will send you a Full Research Proposal (FRP) template for you to complete, and instructions on how to access and use Clarity.

-- Step 5: Once your FRP is finalised in accordance with the requirements of your organisation, enter your FRP into Clarity and email your FRP to your administrator for your organisation’s approval.
+- Step 4: Once your FRP is finalised in accordance with the requirements of your organisation, enter your FRP into Clarity.
+Ensure you have allowed sufficient time for your administrator to review your FRP.

-- Step 6: Administrators, on behalf of your organisation please check that the FRP and Clarity detail are the same, and then submit by email the completed FRP (signed PDF and word/excel copies) to email@example.com by the due date.
+- Step 5: Administrators, on behalf of your organisation please check that the FRP and Clarity detail are the same, and finalise for submission to CRDC as per the Clarity instructions.

 The CRDC procurement round